 I am currently investigating how technologies are changing working conditions and how they eventually become objects of contention (with a focus on contentious digital platforms and industries).

-I am an advocate of a broadly conceived social science: historically and theoretically informed, fostering reflexivity and critique through interdisciplinary debates, comparative thinking and mixed methods.
+I am an advocate of a social science which paradigms are historically and theoretically informed, which mission is to foster reflexivity and critique through interdisciplinary debates and comparative thinking and ultimately is opened to mobilize a wide array of methods.